 Last year, after burning my wrists one too many times pulling out delicious crusty bread (so worth it), I noticed the scars looked pretty bad.
 I have sixty, seventy years still to live in this little body of mine, so having scars covering half my wrists all from baking glorious bread, just didn’t seem like the best idea.

-Treatments like neosporin®, filled with synthetic toxins just don’t fly in our home anymore.
+Treatments like neosporin®, which are filled with synthetic toxins, just don’t fly in our home anymore.
 Nothing like rubbing mystery ingredients on an exposed wound.
 No, thanks.
 I tried coconut oil, my go-to wonder product, and while it helped, I needed something more powerful.
 Something that soothed the burns and helped with the healing process.

 My best thoughts often come while blow drying my hair, on the rare occasion that happens, which means I actually had a shower for the day.
 Anyway, the point being, one day while drying my hair, the thought occurred, why not make my own neosporin®?
 A neosporin®-like cream used to help heal and soothe my “boo-boos”.
 A salve I can feel good about.

 This homemade neosporin®-like cream (all thanks to my blow dryer) is my go-to salve.
 Made with the herbs calendula and lavender, along with coconut and olive oil.
 With a few soothing drops of tea tree and lavender essential oil.
 Raw honey is also added to this salve.
 A salve that’s easy to make and free from toxins found in store-bought tubes.

-This salve sits on my counter making a debut regularly.
+This salve sits on my counter and makes a debut regularly.
 I use it on my boo-boos, my kiddos ouchies, or just to help moisturize extra dry hands (dishes are my specialty along with meatballs).
 It will last a year, however, our salve is always gone within months.